elianiva/ssvm-nodejs-starter/README.md

 This is my first attempt on web assembly using Rust.
 It's a random color generator using css syntax.
 There are 3 of them which are HSL, RGB, and HEX.

 ## Setup using docker
 To run this app, you must pull the docker image first.
-To do that, simply run this commands.
+To do that, simply run this command.

 ```
 $ docker pull secondstate/ssvm-nodejs-starter:v1